resizes/blog/blog/2025-06-01-latest-work.md

 ### Cloud Provider Migration: From DigitalOcean to Amazon Web Services (AWS)
 As AWS partners, we chose to migrate the current infrastructure from DigitalOcean to AWS due to better pricing and AWS's strong commitment to sustainability.
 Since 2023, AWS has matched its energy usage with renewable sources and is actively pursuing greener solutions, aiming for net-zero carbon emissions by 2040 and to become water-positive by 2030.
+We strongly believe that these objectives align with Sotysolar's goals as a renewable energy company.

 ### Infrastructure Management: From VMs to Kubernetes